nextgis/qgis_cswclient/docs/howto.rst

   'Add to WMS|WFS|WCS' buttons will be enabled for the user to add to QGIS.
   When clicking this button, MetaSearch will verify if this is a valid OWS.
-  On success you will be asked for name of this server and it will be added to the appropriate QGIS connection list.
-You can then connect to the OWS by selecting the 'Layer / Add WMS/WMTS Layer|WFS Layer|WCS Layer' menu item.
+  On success you will be asked for name of this server and it will be added to the appropriate QGIS connection list, and the appropriate WMS/WFS/WCS connection dialogue will them appear.

 Support
 -------